 For those not in the know, Jane Street is about as hot as things get in the world of quant trading.
 As the Financial Times has pointed out, it's one of the world's largest market makers - electronically matching buy and sell orders for ETFs, options and bonds.
-In 2020 it traded more than $17tn worth of securities.
 It's secretive, it's different (the FT says it's a bit like an anarchist commune where job titles didn't count until recently), it's huge, and it's hugely profitable.
 It also pays unusually well.

 Jane Street is a private company and doesn't disclose global accounts.
-However, newly released accounts for Jane Street Europe Ltd. provide some idea of how the business works, with the caveat that they're subject to internal transfers between entities in the U.K. and the U.S. parent.
+However, the most recent accounts for Jane Street Europe Ltd. provide some idea of how the business works, with the caveat that they're subject to internal transfers between entities in the U.K. and the U.S. parent.

 In 2020, Jane Street Europe generated revenues of $1.6bn according to the new accounts, on which it earned profits of $979m.
 This was a considerable increase on 2019, when revenues were $415m and profits were just $354m.

 Jane Street Europe's 274 staff seem to have benefitted as profits soared.
 Last year, the company spent $354m compensating its London staff (including salaries, bonuses, pensions), an average of $1.3m per head.
 Comparisons with 2019 aren't valid as most of the payroll costs at the time were allocated to a different entity.